dockerized-docs/dockerized-docs-katello/README.md

 Dockerzied katello.org site + katello documentation for offline use.

 # Image description #
-- Base image: `ruby:latest`.
+- Base image: `ruby:latest`
-- The most current katello.org `master` branch is cloned.
+- The most current katello.org `master` branch is cloned
-- Jekyll is installed using bundle.
+- Jekyll is installed using bundle

 # How to use this image #